 Before you make any medical decision, it is important for you to have information about the possible consequences.
-Abortion is a medical procedure.
+Abortion is a medical procedure that terminates the life of your unborn child.
 Like any medical procedure, there are risks.
 You have the right to be fully informed about those risks.

 Gathering information on the types of abortion procedures and their risks will help you make an informed decision.
-Remember, the choice is yours and even though others’ opinions matter, you must live with the consequences.
+Remember, the choice is yours and even though others’ opinions matter, YOU must live with the consequences.
 No one can force you to have an abortion.
 It is the law!
-But, you are not alone.
-We are here to help you find the information you need to decide what is best for you.
+You are not alone.
+We are here to help you get the information you need to decide what is best for you.

 Ask yourself the following questions: